Set SocketType to Dual (IPv4 + IPv6), IPv4, IPv6 or Unix

 Serf

 Serf is a small HTTP server made for local testing.
-It can serve static files and you can customize the headers with a simple config file.
+It can serve static file, proxy remote websites (GET only), and you can customize the headers with a simple config file.

 [HTTP]